sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### distortion

 Represents a non-linear distorter.
-It uses a curve to apply a wave shaping distortion to the signal.
+It uses a curve to apply a waveshaping distortion to the signal.

 The `distortion` method accepts 2 arguments (`amount`, `oversample`).
-The `amount` should be in range [0, 1] and `oversample` could be one of the following
-`2x`, `4x` and `none`.
+The `amount` should be in the range [0, 1] and the `oversample` could be one of the following `2x`, `4x` and `none`.
 The default `oversample` is set to `none`.

-the `distortion` curve is formed based on code at [Distortion curve](https://stackoverflow.com/a/22313408).
+the `distortion` curve is formed based on code at the [Distortion curve](https://stackoverflow.com/a/22313408).

 ```js
 WebAudio.getAudio('speech').distortion(0.5, '2x')